Slow Cycling in the Armenian Highlands

 Morning cycle 6 kms - Afternoon cycle 30 kms

-After breakfast we’ll ride a short distance to the nearby village of Dsegh, once home to the 'Poet of All Armenians', Hovhannes Tumanyan.
+After breakfast, we’ll ride a short distance to the nearby village of Dsegh, once home to the 'Poet of All Armenians', Hovhannes Tumanyan.
 After visiting his former home, we’ll wind our way along another quiet old road and along the river Marts.
-Tonight we’ll stay in simple, comfortable log cabins beside a rushing river where our host Davit will look after us, or a guest house in the small village of Ahnidzor.
+Tonight we'll stay in a guest house in the small village of Ahnidzor.

-Davit’s cabins sit within a wild and forested landscape, unfenced and unexplored.
-We’ll set off on foot to walk through two of our favourite villages.
-Following a river through the forest, we'll then climb up and over the hill to Atan, passing grazing horses and shepherds.
-By bike we will make our way through Davit’s ancestral homeland, where his family has lived for seven generations.
-After lunch we’ll cycle gently downhill for 18 km where we will be met by our transfer vehicle which will take us back to the Grand Hotel Yerevan, where our journey began.
+Our simple guesthouse in Ahnidzor sits within a wild and forested landscape, unfenced and unexplored.
+We’ll set off on foot in Ahnidzor, climbing up and over the hill to Atan, passing grazing horses and shepherds, with views across the surrounding mountains and these remote and once isolated villages.
+From Atan, we’ll make our way by bike gently downhill to Marts, where we will have lunch in a small guesthouse, before concluding our ride with an 8km ride to the Dzoraget Gorge, where we will be met by our transfer vehicle which will take us back to the Grand Hotel Yerevan, where our journey began.
 Our final dinner will be at one of our favourite restaurants in Yerevan.

 What's Included?